Our Embryology Lab

 Alison began her Embryology career in the UK in 1987.
 She graduated from Hull University with a BSc in Zoology, specializing in murine embryology.
 Within her almost thirty years of experience, she has seen many changes in the world of IVF.
 She worked as an embryologist at the Hammersmith Hospital, London (where the world’s first clinical PGD cases were performed), at Leeds General Infirmary in the north of England, and in the Middle East before settling in Portland in 1999 to create and direct the Reproductive Medicine Laboratory at ORM.

 Alison recently orchestrated the sophisticated design and move of the ORM laboratory to our new Downtown Fertility Center.
 She received her PhD in Genetics from Kent University in the UK.
-Her research interests include mosaicism in blastocysts, defining which IVF patients benefit from comprehensive chromosome screening (CCS), best practices for transfer of CCS-tested embryos (fresh vs. frozen), and sperm quality and its effect on embryonic aneuploidy.
+Her research interests include mosaicism in blastocysts, defining which IVF patients benefit from Preimplantation Genetic Testing (PGT-A), best practices for transfer of PGT-A -tested embryos (fresh vs. frozen), and sperm quality and its effect on embryonic aneuploidy.